research-software-directory/research-software-directory/README.md

 ### Adding items
 Items can be added by DOI (preferred), or manually if there is no DOI.
+Most entry boxes supply a dropdown menu with suggestions after typing a few letters.

 1. Synchronize with the Zotero server (top right of the window, the reload button)
 2. Create a new item: